machinat/sociably/docs/using-states.md

   .get('pizza_or_hotdog');
 ```

-For example each `AssetManager` of official platform modules stores the assets id mapping in global state.
+For example, the `AssetsManager` service of each platform stores the assets id mapping in global state.

 ## Next